Quit Your Job

 Failure: I would be disappointed if you did not fail from time to time.
 If you’re not failing, you’re not trying harder enough.
 Reframe failure as a learning opportunity.
 Every successful person has faced setbacks.
 So will you.
 You just need to know how to get back on the horse.

 Gaps in your resume: Many employers understand career transitions.
 Focus on the skills you’ve gained and your future goal.
 The only time this is going to be something you may fear is if you are applying for a job that you are not qualified for.
 Think about it.
 If there are gaps, then maybe it’s the wrong job.
 Move on.
-Better still make your own job
+Better still build your own job.

 Start a business you are qualified forYou won’t need a regime.